-Command Description ABORT Stops one or more running jobs.

-Command Description СОРУ Creates a new job, copying the settings for an existing job.
+Command Description ABORT Stops one or more running jobs. СОРҮ Creates a new job, copying the settings for an existing job.
 CREATE Creates a new job or a Special Day Class.
 DELETE Deletes one or more jobs or a Special Day Class from the database.
 This is a management command when used to delete a Special Day Class.
 HELP Displays the Help screens for the DCL interface.
 HOLD Puts one or more jobs on hold.
 MODIFY Modifies one or more existing jobs or a Special Day Class.
 RELEASE Takes one or more jobs off hold.
 RUN Runs the specified jobs, regardless of conditions such as job dependencies.
 SCRIPT JOB Creates a command procedure capable of recreating the specified job or jobs.
 SET JOB Lets you change the number and frequency of attempts to run a job.
 You can also override or reset job dependencies for a job.
 Can be used with EXECUTE privilege.
 (Requires WRITE for DELETE).
 SET RESTART_VALUE Specifies at what point in a job to restart the job, if a system problem occurs.
-See also SET JOB /RESTART_VALUE in the CA Job Management for OpenVMS Command Reference Guide.
+See also SET JOB / RESTART_VALUE in the VSI Job Management for OpenVMS Command Reference Guide .
 SHOW CPU_RATING Displays the CPU (VUPS) rating of the system.
 SHOW DEFAULT Shows the default Job Management Manager node for a local or remote OpenVMS Cluster.
 SHOW DELETES Shows the number of jobs deleted from the job database since its last compression.
 SHOW DEPENDENCIES Creates a text file that represents a picture of a job's dependency structure.
-SHOW FISCAL_YEAR Displays the fiscal calendar.
-SHOW HISTORY Displays information about the execution histories of jobs in a given log file.
-SHOW JOBS Displays information about the specified jobs.
-SHOW JOBS/PROCESS Displays process-related information for currently running local jobs.